Luthern010/Drug-Abuse-Deaths-in-Nigeria-Creative-Industry/README.md

 2. Musicians take the largest portion of deaths from drug abuse compared to other professionals in the Nigerian creative space.
 3. Lagos state accounts for 14% (highest) of drug use prevalence in the country.
 4. Phamarceuticals opiods is the cause of most deaths due to drug abuse.
+5. Most cases are ascribed to suicide following the unknown causes.